The N64’s ‘Trident’ controller introduced innovations that would be imitated for years to come. But, is it the Most Important Controller of All Time?

 I wish modern controllers had cheaper alternative versions with optional extras removed for those who really don’t care about them.
 Purists argue that a vibrating controller when you get shot helps with the immersion – a realist says “um, not really.
 It just buzzes a bit.”
 I’ll accept that the vibration when hitting the edge of the rumble strips in a racing game is a nice touch, but a spasming controller when getting shot in the face is a distraction.
 If that saved me £5 or £10, I’d give it real consideration.

 …actually, I fully accept that this is all subjective.
 Some gamers would never use anything other than a keyboard and mouse, others never stray from their Playstation controller.
-The fact that I use a 360 controller on a day to day basis should say everything, but for me, the N64 controller will always be the greatest, even if it is no longer the most practical.
+As I mentioned, I use an Xbox One controller day-to-day, but for me, the N64 controller will always be the greatest, even if it is no longer the most practical.

-In a day and age when video game controllers look almost identical to each other, looking back on a controller like the Trident brings a smile to my face.
+In a day and age when video game controllers look almost identical to each other, looking back on a controller like the N64’s ‘Trident’ brings a smile to my face.

 I still own 2 N64 controllers, which I hook up to my PC using a USB interface.
-Using a 360 Controller, or any other controller, to play any N64 game should be outlawed.
-And that is a fact.
+Using any other controller to play any N64 game should be outlawed.
+Probably.